 Initially, medical bills will be your responsibility.
 However, this doesn’t mean that you will ultimately be on the hook for those bills.
 The bills you have incurred due to someone else’s negligence can be added to any settlement demand or introduced at trial asking the other party pay them.

 Depending on the type of claim you have there may be insurance that will pay a portion of the medical bills up-front.
 This is commonly seen in automobile accidents where there is an insurance policy that contains a “med pay” provision.
 In these cases the insurance company will pay a set amount towards medical bills prior to the case being resolved.

 In other cases where there is no med pay provision in the policy, the medical bills will first be submitted to your health insurance.
 Your health insurance will reduce the amount of the overall medical bills as they would in any other visit to a health care provider.
 Very rarely will health insurance completely wipe out the entire billed amount.
 The costs not covered by health insurance will be your responsibility until the case can get resolved.

 In order to determine who will ultimately be on the hook for the medical bills or those amounts that you cannot afford to pay out of pocket, you will need to determine which party is responsible for the accident.
 To do this you must first learn all of the details in the given case and to determine which laws will apply in your particular situation.

-Once a case is settled our attorneys will work with you to minimize the amount of medical liens and other bills that need to be made to ensure that you are getting the maximum recovery.
+Once a case is settled our personal injury lawyers will work with you to minimize the amount of medical liens and other bills that need to be made to ensure that you are getting the maximum recovery.